joe-herbert-athium/mattermost-todo-plugin/plugin/README.md

-# Mattermost Channel Todo List Plugin
+# Mattermost Channel Task List Plugin

-A Mattermost plugin that adds a comprehensive todo list feature to each channel with grouping and assignment capabilities.
+A Mattermost plugin that adds a comprehensive task list feature to each channel with grouping and assignment capabilities.

 ## Features

-- **Channel-Specific Todo Lists**: Each channel has its own independent todo list
+- **Channel-Specific Task Lists**: Each channel has its own independent task list
-- **Header Button**: Quick access button in the channel header showing the count of incomplete todos
+- **Header Button**: Quick access button in the channel header showing the count of incomplete tasks
-- **Right-Hand Sidebar**: Full-featured todo list interface that opens in the right sidebar
+- **Right-Hand Sidebar**: Full-featured task list interface that opens in the right sidebar
-- **Todo Management**: Add, complete, and delete todo items
+- **Task Management**: Add, complete, and delete task items
-- **Grouping**: Organize todos into custom groups
+- **Grouping**: Organize tasks into custom groups
-- **Assignment**: Assign todos to channel members
+- **Assignment**: Assign tasks to channel members
-- **Persistent Storage**: All todos are stored in Mattermost's key-value store
+- **Persistent Storage**: All tasks are stored in Mattermost's key-value store

 ## Project Structure

 ```
-mattermost-channel-todo/
+mattermost-channel-task/
 ├── plugin.json              # Plugin manifest
 ├── server/
 │   └── plugin.go           # Backend Go code